-The Minotaur replaces the knight in traditional chess.
+The Dragon replaces the knight in traditional chess.
 The Minotaur jumps like a normal knight but can also jump two squares straight in any direction.

 The Minotaur can jump over it’s own and it’s opponents pieces in both types of movement.

-The Paladin replaces the bishop in traditional chess.
-The Paladin can move diagonally like a bishop and it can also jump like a knight, two squares in one direction and then one square left or right.
+The General replaces the bishop in traditional chess.
+The General can move diagonally like a bishop and it can also jump like a knight, two squares in one direction and then one square left or right.

-When jumping like a knight, the Paladin can jump over it’s own or it’s opponents’ pieces.
+When jumping like a knight, the General can jump over it’s own or it’s opponents’ pieces.

 The really fantastic thing about X-Chess™ is you can play it on a normal chess board with normal chess pieces.
 Ok, you will get some funny looks from spectators and even onlookers explaining to you how chess pieces move.
 But you will be having a blast because X-Chess™ is exciting chess at it's best.
 Try it for yourself and you will be hooked!

 This is the start position of X-Chess™.
 The start position is the same as traditional chess.
 The white square should be on the right.